purrbot-site/PurrBot/README.md

 - See message history: Let \*Purr* see the message history of a channel.
 - Send messages: Let her send messages.
 - Embed Links: \*Purr* won't work without this permission!
+- Use of external emojis: For using external (custom) emojis.

 # Botlists
 \*Purr* can be found on different Botlist sites.
-Feel free to upvote or add her to your favourites to show your support.
+Feel free to upvote her to show your support.

 ### [Botlist.space][botlist]
 > Explore hundreds of Discord bots in our bot list for your next big server using our large selection of popular bots.